-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had incurred a net loss of \$746,411 for the year ended September 30, 2023 and accumulated losses of \$3,442,078 as of September 30, 2023.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred a net loss of \$1,313,556 during the year ended September 30, 2024 and, as of that date, the Company's accumulated losses was \$4,755,634.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.